Vegreville has a variety of agencies and resources for education, prevention and support.

 KidSport Believes that no child should be left on the sidelines and all should be given the opportunity to experience the positive benefits of organized sports.
 KidSport provides support to children in order to remove financial barriers that prevent them from playing organized sport.

-Family Violence Info Line People may hear or see something they feel is not quite right with a family, friend, neighbour or co-worker.
+Family Violence Info Line People may hear or see something they feel is not quite right with a family member, a friend, a neighbour or a co-worker.
 If you think someone you know is experiencing family violence, reach out by calling the Family Violence Info Line at 310-1818, toll-free 24/7

-Family Violence Emergency Shelters Family Violence Emergency Shelters offer a safe and supportive place for people to stay when they are fleeing a domestic violence situation.
+Family Violence Emergency Shelters offers a safe and supportive place for people to stay when they are fleeing a domestic violence situation.
 Services such as safety planning, outreach, advocacy, children's programming and community referrals are also available.
 List of Family Violence Shelters

 Alberta Seniors and Housing: The ministry has a mandate to create affordable housing options for Albertans most in need and help Alberta's aging population lead healthy and independent lives